Praise past tense

 Verb Tenses

-Future simple — praise in future simple praise. (will + V1)
+Future simple — praise in future simple is praise (will + V1).

-Present Perfect — praise in present perfect tense praised. (have\has + V3)
+Present Perfect — praise in present perfect tense is praised (have/has + V3).

-Past Perfect — praise in past perfect tense praised. (had + V3)
+Past Perfect — praise in past perfect tense is praised (had + V3).

 praise regular or irregular verb?

-👉 Is praise an irregular verb?? praise is regular verb.
+👉 Is 'praise' a regular or irregular verb?
+The verb 'praise' is regular verb.

 Examples of Verb praise in Sentences